Semaine sanglante: Monday, 22 May

 By 9:30 a.m. on Monday the 22nd, fifty thousand French Army soldiers were already in Paris.
-General de Cissey, commander of one wing of the French Army, established his headquarters at the École militaire.
+General Ernest Courtot de Cissey, commander of one wing of the French Army, established his headquarters at the École militaire.

 At the Commune headquarters, the alarm was not formally sounded and bells rung until early Monday morning.
 Louis Charles Delescluze issued a proclamation calling on Parisians to rally to the defense of the city.
 The proclamation had the opposite of the intended effect.
 Instead of joining together into a single force, the battalions dispersed, each to defend its own neighborhood.
 Many men who were formally members of the Guard stayed home.
 A women's battalion had been created, which included the activist and future anarchist Louise Michel, and was assigned to defend the Square des Batignolles, Place Blanche, or Place Clignancourt.
 Other than the soldiers of the National Guard, few Parisians were armed and prepared to fight.

 Following the entry of the Army into Paris, the Commune soldiers abandoned the Ministry of War, which was near the new front line.
 They failed to take away or burn the records and documents of the Commune armed forces, which gave the Versailles government the names and history of all the Commune soldiers.

-Only a few barricades were already in place, notably on the Rue Saint-Florentin, the Rue de l'Opéra, and the Rue de Rivoli.
+Only a few barricades were already in place, notably on the Rue Saint-Florentin, the Avenue de l'Opéra, and the rue de Rivoli.
 The National Guard began to build new ones; some nine hundred barricades were built hurriedly out of paving stones and sacks of earth.
 Residents of the neighbourhoods prepared shelters in the cellars.
 The first serious fighting took place on the afternoon of the 22nd with an artillery battle between French Army batteries on the Quai d'Orsay and National Guard batteries on the terrace of the Tuileries Palace.

 On 22 May, the first documented executions of National Guard soldiers by the French Army inside Paris took place at Parc Monceau.
 Fifteen men and one woman captured in combat were shot after the battle.
 The practice of shooting prisoners was not consistent or universal.
 Some units never shot prisoners, other shot prisoners immediately, and in later battles some units handed over prisoners to military courts.

-Once the Verailles army entered Paris, it was soon overwhelmed by the large numbers of Commune prisoners it captured.
+Once the Versailles army entered Paris, it was soon overwhelmed by the large numbers of Commune prisoners it captured.
 Different commanders had different practices.
 In some units, Commune prisoners who were captured holding weapons, or with their hands darkened by gunpowder, were shot immediately.
 Commune soldiers who were foreigners, or who had deserted from the army, were also likely to be shot immediately.
 Most prisoners were transferred to military tribunals for trial.